 The approval of an Integrated Development Plan stands central to the delivery of sustainable municipal services to the entire Sol Plaatje community.
-In this regard, I emphasise the role of the community in preparing the Integrated Development Plan for 2023/24 and thank each community member who participated in the review process.
+In this regard, I emphasise the role of the community in the annual review of the IDP and thank each community member who participated in the review process.

-Lastly, I reiterate the invitation to all communities to participate in the ongoing process of integrated development planning and to comment on the successes but also the failures of the Sol Plaatje Municipality so that we can learn and act together.
+Lastly, I reiterate the invitation to all communities to participate in the ongoing public participation process of the integrated development planning by registering comments on the municipal website and to comment on the successes and failures of the Sol Plaatje Municipality so that we can learn, improve, and act together.